inkline/inkline/.github/contributing.md

 [Adhere to the Code Guide.](http://codeguide.co/#html)

 - Use tags and elements appropriate for an HTML5 doctype (e.g., self-closing tags).
-- Use [WAI-ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) attributes in documentation examples to promote accessibility.
+- Use [WAI-ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) attributes in documentation examples for better accessibility.

 ### Stylus

 Adhere to the linting guidelines.

-- When feasible, default color palettes should comply with [WCAG color contrast guidelines](http://www.w3.org/TR/WCAG20/#visual-audio-contrast).
+- Default color palettes should comply with [WCAG color contrast guidelines](http://www.w3.org/TR/WCAG20/#visual-audio-contrast).
-- Except in rare cases, don't remove default `:focus` styles (via e.g. `outline: none;`) without providing alternative styles.
+- Don't remove default `:focus` styles (via e.g. `outline: none;`) without providing alternative styles.
 See [this A11Y Project post](http://a11yproject.com/posts/never-remove-css-outlines) for more details.

 ### JS